Valentine’s Day lessons can be found for middle school students!

 I have fond memories of making my Valentine’s Day card holder in school and wanted to bring some of that magic into the school grades.
 I created a mini unit to help middle school teachers bring back that Valentine’s Day magic into their classroom, but with a focus on curriculum and rigour.

 Start your lesson by having students watch one or two videos about this holiday.
 This video, How Did Valentine’s Day Start? by COLOSSAL QUESTIONS, is a great video to start with.
-Then have students work on the lessons found in this engaging Valentine’s Day Unit for middle school contains 5 different activities that will help reinforce your students’ reading, writing, speaking, listening, and creativity skills.
+Then, have students work on the lessons in this engaging Valentine’s Day Unit for middle school.
+It contains 10 different activities that will help reinforce your students’ reading, writing, speaking, listening, and creativity skills.

 Lessons are scaffolded to help all learners achieve success.
 Students will learn about the historical background of Valentine’s Day traditions, prepare for a Valentine’s Day discussion about current customs and create 1 of 2 final creative projects.
-Find this resource on Shopify CAD or Teachers Pay Teachers USD.
+You can find the Valentine’s Day Unit on Shopify CAD or Teachers Pay Teachers USD.

 Valentine’s Day Lessons Unit Overview